 - A. By Right Uses.
-A building may be erected, altered or used, and a lot may be used or occupied, for any one of the following principal uses, and for no other: - 1.
+A building may be erected, altered or used, and a lot may be used or occupied, for any of the following purposes, and no other: - 1.
 Non-intensive agricultural uses and related buildings and structures in accordance with the provisions of Section 1202. - 2.
-Individual retail stores for the sale of antiques, gifts, food, meat and poultry, drugs, flowers, dry goods, household goods, hardware, newspapers, tobacco, stationery, jewelry, office supplies or similar items. - Automotive, truck, and farm equipment sales and service in accordance with Section 1204. - 4.
+Individual retail stores for the sale of antiques, gifts, food, meat and poultry, drugs, flowers, dry goods, household goods, hardware, newspapers, tobacco, stationery, jewelry, office supplies or similar items. - 3.
+Automotive, truck, and farm equipment sales and service in accordance with Section 1204. - 4.
 Eating establishments/restaurants in accordance with the provisions of Section 1210. - 5.
 Farm supply outlet. - 6.
 Service establishments including offices, banks, and medical clinics. - 7.
 Animal hospital in accordance with the provisions of Section 1232. - 8.
-Religious use or place of worship in accordance with the provisions of Section 1227.
+Religious use or place of worship in accordance with the provisions of Section 1227. - 9.
+Personal service shop including barber shops, hair dresser/ beauty shops, real estate and insurance, tailor shop, photographic studios, shoe repair, dry cleaning and pressing, and funeral services excluding crematoriums.

-- Personal service shop including barber shops, hair dresser/ beauty shops, real estate and insurance, tailor shop, photographic studios, shoe repair, dry cleaning and pressing, and funeral services excluding crematoriums. - Bakery, confectioner, or custom shop for production of articles to be sold at retail on the premises. - 11.
-Single family detached dwelling in accordance with the provisions of Section 902. - A village green or park. - Individual professional or administrative offices not to exceed two thousand (2,000) square feet of gross leasable floor area in accordance with the provisions of Section 1217. - 14.
+- 10. Bakery, confectioner, or custom shop for production of articles to be sold at retail on the premises. - 11.
+Single family detached dwelling in accordance with the provisions of Section 902. - 12.
+A village green or park. - 13.
+Individual professional or administrative offices not to exceed two thousand (2,000) square feet of gross leasable floor area in accordance with the provisions of Section 1217. - 14.
 Municipal or public uses, governmental or public utility building or uses. - 15.
 Multi-use of a lot as a planned commercial development, provided that the uses conform collectively to the area and bulk regulations of Section 902. - 16.
-Forestry in accordance with the provisions of Section 1103.E.5. - 17.
+Minor home occupations in accordance with the provisions of Section 1215. - 17.
+Accessory agricultural dwelling in accordance with the provisions of Section 1202. - 18.
+Forestry in accordance with the provisions of Section 1103.E.5. - 19.
 Similar Uses as approved by the Board of Supervisors. - B. Special Exception Uses.
-Any one of the following uses when authorized as a special exception by the Zoning Hearing Board: - Commercial day care center in accordance with the provisions of Section 1208. - C. Conditional Uses.
-Any one of the following uses when authorized as a conditional use by the Board of Supervisors: - I. Major home occupations in accordance with the provisions of Section 1215. - 2.
-Gasoline service stations in accordance with the provisions of Section 1213. - Funeral parlor or undertaker's establishment. - Craftsman, trade, repair, contractor shop or offices, such as carpentry, plumbing, welding, electrical, or machine shop. - D. Accessory Uses.
-Any of the following accessory uses shall be permitted: - Customary accessory agricultural and residential uses and buildings, when in accordance with the provisions of Section 1201. - Private garage, private parking area, storage sheds, or other customary residential accessory uses in accordance with the provisions of Section 1201 B. - Signs in accordance with the provisions of Article XIV.
+Any one of the following uses when authorized as a special exception by the Zoning Hearing Board: - 1.
+Commercial day care center in accordance with the provisions of Section 1208. - C. Conditional Uses.
+Any one of the following uses when authorized as a conditional use by the Board of Supervisors: - 1.
+Major home occupations in accordance with the provisions of Section 1215. - 2.
+Gasoline service stations in accordance with the provisions of Section 1213. - 3.
+Funeral parlor or undertaker's establishment. - 4.
+Craftsman, trade, repair, contractor shop or offices, such as carpentry, plumbing, welding, electrical, or machine shop. - D. Accessory Uses.
+Any of the following accessory uses shall be permitted: - 1.
+Customary accessory agricultural and residential uses and buildings, when in accordance with the provisions of Section 1201. - 2.
+Private garage, private parking area, storage sheds, or other customary residential accessory uses in accordance with the provisions of Section 1201 B. - 3.
+Signs in accordance with the provisions of Article XIV.